Request a Consultation

 Robotic Fertility-Sparing Radical Trachelectomy

-A radical trachelectomy is a fertility-sparing surgical approach for women with small localized cervical cancer.
+A radical trachelectomy is a fertility-sparing surgical approach for women with small, localized cervical cancer.
 This procedure removes the cervix and surrounding tissue while maintaining the top portion of the uterus.
-Recovery from the robotic procedure generally takes 2 weeks compared to 4–6 weeks for conventional open surgery.
+Recovery from the robotic procedure generally takes two weeks, compared with four to six weeks for traditional open surgery.

-If cervical cancer is found after a simple hysterectomy it may be necessary to perform an additional procedure called a parametrectomy to remove cancer from the surrounding tissues of the cervix.
-Recovery from the robotic procedure generally takes 1–2 weeks compared to 4–6 weeks for conventional open surgery.
+If you are diagnosed with cervical cancer after a simple hysterectomy, you may need a parametrectomy to remove cancer from the surrounding tissues of the cervix.
+Recovery from the robotic procedure generally takes one to two weeks, compared with four to six weeks for conventional open surgery.

-For women with later-stage ovarian cancer, the goal of this surgery is to remove as much tumor as is safely possible.
-This may include removing tissue from nearby organs, such as the spleen, gallbladder, stomach, bladder or colon.
-Recovery from the robotic procedure generally takes 3–4 weeks compared to 6–8 weeks for conventional open surgery.
+If you have later-stage ovarian cancer, this surgery allows your gynecologic oncologist to remove as much of your tumor as is safely possible.
+Your doctor may need to remove tissue from nearby organs, such as the spleen, gallbladder, stomach, bladder or colon.
+Recovery from the robotic procedure generally takes three to four weeks — half the time of a conventional open surgery.